-The ARC addresses issues/concerns raised and arranges for investigation and/or follow-up of appropriate action.
-The ARC reports to the Board any issues/concerns received by it at the ensuing Board meeting.
+The ARC will address any issues/concerns that are raised and follow up with the necessary investigations and/or other appropriate actions.
+The ARC will report to the Board all issues/concerns that it receives at the ensuing Board meeting.
 In the event where the ARC receives reports relating to serious offences, and/or criminal activities in the Group, the ARC and the Board shall have access to the appropriate external advice where necessary.
-Where appropriate or required, a report shall be made to the relevant government authorities for further investigation/action.
+Where appropriate or required, a report shall be made to the relevant governmental authorities for further investigation/action.